This post may contain affiliate links. Please see my disclosure policy for more details.

-Motels always excite me as we don’t have them in the UK, and they remind me of American films where people are on the run!
-They’re pretty common in Australia too, and I stayed at one in Eden on the solo trip I mentioned above.
+Motels always excite me, as they don’t have them in the UK, and they remind me of American films where people are on the run!
+They’re pretty common in Australia.

-Whatever your budget, Australia should have accommodation to suit your needs.
-Hopefully this blog post will open up some options you’ve never thought of before.
+Whatever your budget, you should find a type of Australia accommodation to suit your needs.
+Hopefully this blog post will open up some options you’ve never thought of before!